 2001 – 2009 – USADA Funded Research

 During the period from 2001-2009, USADA budgeted $2 million per year to support research related to the deterrence of the use of performance-enhancing drugs in sport.
-USADA supported research in a variety of areas including anabolic steroids, growth hormone, oxygen transport-enhancing substances, genetic doping, ethics, Isotope Ratio Mass Spectrometry and ethics, among other topics.
+USADA supported research in a variety of areas, including anabolic steroids, growth hormone, oxygen transport-enhancing substances, genetic doping, Isotope Ratio Mass Spectrometry, and ethics, among other topics.
 View past USADA funded research projects.

 Since 2009, the broad range of anti-doping research activities previously undertaken by USADA has been assumed by the Partnership for Clean Competition.

-The Partnership for Clean Competition (PCC) was founded in 2008 by the U.S. Olympic Committee, the National Football League, Major League Baseball and the U.S. Anti-Doping Agency as a Washington DC non-profit corporation.
+The Partnership for Clean Competition (PCC) was founded in 2008 by the U.S. Olympic & Paralympic Committee, the National Football League, Major League Baseball, and the U.S. Anti-Doping Agency as a non-profit corporation.
 In addition to the founding partners, the National Basketball Association, the National Hockey League, the PGA Tour, and the National Collegiate Athletic Association are contributors.

 Ongoing Directed Research

-USADA will still consider funding research projects that have been presented to the PCC (or WADA) first based on the guidelines from the USADA Research Priorities Policy.
-Learn More
+USADA will still consider funding research projects that have been presented to the PCC (or World Anti-Doping Agency) first based on the guidelines from the USADA Research Priorities Policy.
+Learn more.